wiretrustee/wiretrustee-examples/ecs-client-daemon/README.md

 ```

 ### Deleting the infrastructure resources used in the example
+Once you are done validating the example, you can remove the resources with the following steps:
 1. Run terraform plan with the flag `-destroy`
 ```shell
 terraform plan -out plan.tf -destroy